mclemente/fvtt-condition-lab-triggler/README.md

 ![enhanced-conditions](https://github.com/death-save/media/blob/master/combat-utility-belt/enhanced-conditions.gif)

-It's not enough to _show_ your players when their poisoned, you want to really drive it home by linking the condition so they can wallow in misery as they fail their ability checks.
+It's not enough to _show_ your players when they're poisoned, you want to really drive it home by linking the condition so they can wallow in misery as they fail their ability checks.

 This gadget creates a dynamo-powered link between status effect icons and reference entries (Journal, Item, or compendium) with further info on that status effect.